Back to Leviton Guides

 Try Alternative Bulb Brands

-Some LED bulb and dimmer combinations simply do not work well together due to driver design differences.
+Some LED bulb and dimmer combinations do not work well together due to driver design differences.
 Buy a single bulb from a different manufacturer known for dimmer compatibility like Philips, Cree, or Sylvania.
 Test with just that one bulb.
 If buzzing stops, replace remaining bulbs with compatible brand.

 Quick Solutions